rafaelromao/keyboards/src/qmk/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

 ## bm40hsrgb/rafaelromao
-### A 34 keys split keyboard layout, optimized for programmers.
+### A 32 keys split keyboard layout, optimized for programmers.

 The keyboard in the picture below is a BM40, used to design and test this layout.
 ![img](https://imgur.com/ok7bv31.jpeg)

+### QMK

+The qmk version recomended for this keyboard is 0.15.4, with dynamic macros disabled.

 ### Compile